naveasy/Naveasy/README.md

 - Naveasy v3 already does it for you internally, that's because we need to hook up our own events to make Naveasy work properly.
 - If you have the `protected override Window CreateWindow(IActivationState? activationState)` method on your App.xaml.cs, go there and remove it.
-    - any custom logic that you might already have there if you were using Naveasy older then v3, move your custom logic the `ViewModel` created on step `#3` of this documentation.
+    - any custom logic that you might already have there if you were using Naveasy older then v3, can be moved to the `ViewModel` created on step `#3` of this documentation.
-- Your App.xaml.cs file can be as clean as in the example bellow so you'll probably never look back to it to bootstrap your application.
+- Your App.xaml.cs file can be as clean as in the example bellow so you'll probably never have to look back to it in the future.

 ```csharp
 public partial class App : Application